panther-labs/pypanther-starter-kit/README.md

 Leveraging `pypanther` leads to a more agile and responsive SecOps program, enabling teams to focus more on mitigating risks and responding to incidents instead of managing custom scripts for detection engineering.

+## Example

-Here's an example `main.py` centered on GitHub rules:
+Here's an example `main.py` getting all GitHub rules, setting overrides, adding a filter, and registering:

 ```python
 from pypanther import get_panther_rules, register, LogType, Severity